 Amelia Island (Hotel Prices & Photos)

-Located in the northeastern part of Florida, Amelia Island is similar to the barrier islands off the coast of Georgia.
+Located in the northeastern part of Florida, Amelia Island offers exciting things to do for travelers of all ages.
 It’s north of Jacksonville and has over a dozen miles of beaches and a nice historic district.
 Here you’ll find Victorian-style homes, Spanish moss hanging from the tree, and lots of history about Florida culture.
 If you’re looking for fewer crowds and cheaper accommodation rates, skip the summer and visit Amelia Island in fall or winter.
 Top things to do and see here are Fort Clinch State Park, the Amelia River Cruise, and looking for shark teeth along the beach.
 Amelia Island has more than its share of quaint B&B’s and romantic vacation rentals, but if you’re looking for a luxurious resort-style experience, then you’ll find it at the Omni Amelia Island Plantation Resort.
-It’s one of the world’s top golf resorts according to Conde Nast Traveler, and has an award winning Kids’ Camp for the little ones, but there are adults-only areas as well.
+It’s one of the world’s top golf resorts according to Conde Nast Traveler and has an award-winning Kids’ Camp for the little ones, but there are adults-only areas as well.

 Tampa (Hotel Prices & Photos)

 Tampa has become a favorite destination among foodies because there is an exciting culinary and cultural scene that’s growing by the year.
-One recommended place to stay is called Epicurean in the SoHo district, which is a food-themed hotel with cooking classes.
+One recommended place to stay is called Epicurean Hotel, which is a food-themed hotel with cooking classes.
 To explore the city’s arts and culture scene, visit the Tampa Museum of Art, the Florida Aquarium, and the Tampa Bay History Center.
-Other fun things to do here is go to the beach at Fort De Soto Park, the Big Cat Rescue wildlife sanctuary, and the Cuban Sandwich Festival.
+Other fun things to do here is going to the beach at Fort De Soto Park, the Big Cat Rescue wildlife sanctuary, and the Cuban Sandwich Festival.

 Key Largo (Hotel Prices & Photos)

-To switch up your routine and change the pace of your weekend, head to Key Largo, one of the best places to go diving in the world.
+To switch up your routine and change the pace of your weekend, head to Key Largo, considered a slice of paradise in the Florida Keys.
 This is the northernmost island of the Florida Keys so it’s easily accessible and just an hour’s drive from the airports in South Florida.
 There is a national park and two state parks here, with beautiful scenery and lots of native flora and fauna.
 Essential places to visit on your weekend getaway are John Pennekamp Coral Reef State Park, Dagny Johnson Key Largo Hammock Botanical State Park, and the Florida Keys National Marine Sanctuary.
 Even if you’ve never gone diving before, this is an excellent place to learn because there are experienced local guide companies that’ll show you everything you need to know.